-For the taxpayers who convert their foreign currency denominated deposits in a Turkish bank or in a foreign bank account of a Turkish entity available on the balance sheet of 31 December 2021, into TRY until 31 March 2022, gains which are listed below shall be exempt from corporate income tax provided that these amounts are kept in foreign exchange protected TRY deposit accounts for at least for 6 months or 1 year by legal entities.
+For the taxpayers who convert their foreign currency denominated deposits in a Turkish bank or in a foreign bank account of a Turkish entity available on the balance sheet of 31 December 2021, into TRY until the due date of the fourth quarter advance CIT return for 2021, gains which are listed below shall be exempt from corporate income tax provided that these amounts are kept in foreign exchange protected TRY deposit accounts at least for 3 months by legal entities.

-- Foreign exchange gains calculated over the conversion of foreign currency into TRY for the period from 1 October 2021 to 31 December 2021, - If the conversion is done by 31 March 2022, the foreign exchange gains up until the conversion date is also exempt from tax (i.e. foreign exchange gains in respect to the period between 01.01.2022 conversion date) - Interest, profit shares and other earnings derived from the TRY deposit account The tax exemption will also be applicable for the taxpayers that convert their foreign currencies into TRY until the end of 2022.
-However, in this case the exemption for the foreign exchange gains will be limited to foreign exchange gain between the last day of the relevant quarterly tax period and the date on which foreign currencies are converted into a TRY account (i.e. the foreign exchange gains accruing between 1 October 2021 and 31 December 2021 are not covered within the scope of the tax exemption.

-The gold accounts that are converted into time deposit accounts will also benefit from similar tax exemptions.
+- Foreign exchange gains calculated over the conversion of foreign currency into TRY for the period from 1 October 2021 to 31 December 2021, - If the conversion is done until the due date of the fourth quarter advance corporate income tax return for 2021, the foreign exchange gains up until the conversion date is also exempt from tax (i.e. foreign exchange gains in respect to the period between 01.01.2022 conversion date) - Although not within the scope of the above paragraphs, interest, profit shares and other earnings derived from the foreign currencies that were converted into TRY until 30 June 2024 and kept in foreign exchange protected TRY deposit accounts at least for 3 months. - The tax incentive will apply to income derived from renewal of these TRY deposit accounts (after the maturity date) until 30 June 2024. - The gold accounts that are converted into time deposit accounts will also benefit from similar tax exemptions.